Katie Brown (MBACP); ADCC; CTT; PCE-CfD Individual & Couples Counsellor

-Being trained psychodynamically, enables me to look at patterns & coping mechanisms that may have been set down in the past but that are repeating, unconsciously and often unhelpfully, in the present.
-Often these come to light when a crisis - bereavement; redundancy; illness - occurs.
+Being trained psychodynamically, enables me to look at patterns & ways of coping that you may have used in the past but that are repeating, unconsciously and often unhelpfully, in the present.
+Often these come to light when a crisis - bereavement; the end of a relationship; redundancy; illness - occurs.
+Perhaps an overwhelm of anxiety, depression & panic attacks have led you to this page now...

-Offering you an authentic, non judgemental & confidential space to explore the difficult feelings & emotions that arise, can enable us to work on re-imagining and navigating a way through to the future.
+By offering an authentic, non-judgemental & confidential space I can help you to explore the difficult feelings & emotions which you are experiencing, to enable you to understand and process what is occurring now in order to navigate a way through to the future.

 Deciding to come into counselling can often feel daunting.
-I am always happy to meet you, for an initial and free chat, by telephone so that you can get to know me and the way I work before you commit to anything.
+I have also been in your shoes!
+Therefore I am always happy to meet you for an initial free chat, by telephone or online, so that you can get to know me and the way I work before you commit to anything.

 Training, qualifications & experience

-I am a psychodynamic counsellor, with extensive experience in the NHS, Higher Education Sector and at Living Well, a charity who support clients living with HIV.
+I am a psychodynamically trained counsellor, with many years of experience in the NHS, Higher Education Sector and at Living Well, a charity who support LGBTQ+ clients, including clients living with HIV.

-I am qualified as a NICE approved Counselling for Depression Practitioner and am currently completing an Advanced Diploma in Couples Counselling & Psychosexual Therapy.
+I am also qualified as a Person Centred Experiential Counselling for Depression Practitioner, have an Advanced Diploma in Couples Counselling & Psychosexual Therapy from the Naos Institute, and a British Psychological Society Approved Certificate in Trauma treatments.

 As a Registered Member of the BACP, I adhere strictly to their Ethical Framework which supports the importance of safety, confidentiality, respect, and equality.